Eldelshell/amforeas/README.md

 ### RESTful
 Neither REST nor RESTful webservices are a defined standard but The [Atom Publishing Protocol](http://atomenabled.org/developers/protocol/atom-protocol-spec.php) gives a pretty good layout to conform to.
-Jongo tries to follow the conventions on this document.
+Amforeas tries to follow the conventions on this document.

 ### Java
-Jongo works as a stand alone server or daemon and uses the following open source projects:
+Amforeas works as a stand alone server or daemon and uses the following open source projects:

 * NetBeans
 * Maven 3